The Dirichlet problem for the constant mean curvature equation in Sol_3: More on admissible domains

 \begin{proof} All possible $2H/y-$curves connecting $p$ to $q$ are parts of a curve $\gamma_P$ described in Proposition \ref{prop-eqcurv2H/y}.
 Hence their possible shapes are obtained intersecting $\gamma_P$ with horizontal lines.

 To look at all possible intersections we move downwards a horizontal line and look at parts of $\gamma_P$ that join two intersection points (horizontally aligned) and are embedded.
-We first find curves above the horizontal line connecting the two intersection points which exist if that corresponds to the case where $p$ is a $P_2^{-}$-point and $q$ is a $P_2^+$-point from the next loop of $\gamma_P$.
+We first find curves above the horizontal line connecting the two intersection points which exist if where the equality corresponds to the case where $p$ is a $P_2^{-}$-point and $q$ is a $P_2^+$-point from the next loop of $\gamma_P$.

 If $p$ is a point in the arc $\arc{P_3P_2^+P_1}$ of a loop of a curve $\gamma_P$ and $q$ is a point in the arc $\arc{P_1P_2^-P_3}$ of the next loop of $\gamma_P,$ the part of $\gamma_P$ joining the two points is an embedded arc but is not contained in $\{y\geq z\}$ nor in $\{y\leq z\}.$ We want to avoid this kind of curves.